We can help with your land management project from beginning to end, including:

 Tel: 01992 588433

-- Ecological improvement – projects that aim to enhance biodiversity such as the restoration of wildflower meadows or management of trees and woodland
+- Ecological improvement to enhance biodiversity such as wildflower meadow restoration or the management of trees and woodland.

-- Hedgerow creation or management – new planting, laying and coppicing projects that fall outside the scope of the current government schemes
+- Hedgerow creation or management, including new planting, laying and coppicing projects that fall outside the scope of the current government schemes.

 - Tools, equipment and material in support of community activity